Artemis I isn't just a test run – there's science to be done

 Science experiments on Orion are plenty, but there's also a commercial tech experiment that has put Amazon's Alexa and Cisco Webex right in the cockpit – in the center console, no less.

 Dubbed Callisto, the project is meant to show how commercial tech could aid in future manned space missions.
-It involves the addition of a Webex tablet for video conferencing between crews and Mission Control, as well as an Alexa voice assistant that can respond to questions about ship status as well as issuing commands for the ship to perform a certain task.
+It involves the addition of a Webex tablet for video conferencing between crews and Mission Control, as well as an Alexa voice assistant that can respond to questions about ship status as well as handling commands for the ship to perform a certain task.

 Callisto on the bench. image credit: Lockheed Martin